ClarityPosts/oci-observability-blogs/README.md

 # Submitting your Posts/Blogs

 It involves a similar process, refer one of the .md files under _posts directory and follow the similar structure.
+Note that the file name for the posts should begin with the dates
+└── _posts/
+     ├── 2023-12-08-oci-custom-autoscaling.md
+     └── 2024-01-18-oci-kube-logging.md

 # Submitting Your Tutorial